 Ngetha Media Association for Peace conducted Focus Group Discussion with Hoima Based at risk Environmental Human rights Defenders in Hoima district.

-Yesterday the 9th/Feb/2019 Ngetha Media Association for Peace conducted a Focus group session for 10 Environmental Human Right Defenders in #Hoima on-device security.
-The activity is part of Ngetha Media Association for Peace mission of providing digital and holistic security training to a network of EHRD’s in the Albertine region where EHRD’s lack safety and protection despite the frequent threats and risk they work under.
+Yesterday the 9th/Feb/2019 Ngetha Media Association for Peace conducted a Focus group session for 10 Environmental Human Rights Defenders in #Hoima on-device security.
+The activity is part of the Ngetha Media Association for Peace mission of providing digital and holistic security training to a network of EHRD’s in the Albertine region where EHRD’s lack safety and protection despite the frequent threats and risks they work under.

 Furthermore, in the Albertine region oil, gas, minerals, forests, wildlife, and other natural resources are found in abundance.
 However, indigenous communities who depend on these ecological environments are often being disregarded by Multi-National Oil corporations and governments who are exploiting these resources.
 Out of this situation, a network of Environmental Defenders and land rights activists emerges.
 Nonetheless, the EHRDs work is being plagued by threats, assaults, arbitrary-arrests, detention, kidnappings, and murder.
 Their rise on online activism and grassroots organizing are promoting major Oil companies like Total E&P, CNOOC Uganda LIMITED as well as the government to develop surveillance technologies in monitoring communications, censoring digital information and cracking down on EHRDs.
 Given these challenges, EHRDs are asked to enhance their Digital and Physical Security.

 Cases of kidnappings, intimidation, harassment, assaults, aggression, and violence against environmental defenders in the Albertine region is increasing rapidly at an alarming rate, especially during this period when Uganda is preparing to start the production of oil and gas.